What is Schengen?

 ❌ Follow the rules and avoid mistakes

-Visa applicants who do not follow the rules may have their visa application refused, visa revoked, denied entry at the border, or unable to benefit from Schengen visa for some time.
+Visa applicants who do not follow the rules may have their visa application refused, visa revoked, be denied entry at the border, or unable to benefit from Schengen visa for some time.

 ❌ Do not pay extra fees